kristianperkins/ItemSwitcher/README.md

  * add permissions
  * add command to enable/disable
- * update to latest version of bukkit
+ * test with latest version of bukkit